Patterson Mansion: Building the house

-Although the Pattersons moved into the home in January 1903, the first party to which large members of the public were invited was not held until February 1904, when Nellie Patterson hosted a gigantic cotillion ball for social debut of her daughter, Eleanor Josephine Medill "Cissy" Patterson.
+Patterson years

-History of the house
+The Pattersons moved into the home in January 1903.
+They held the first party to which large members of the public were invited in February 1904, when Nellie Patterson hosted a gigantic cotillion ball for social debut of her daughter, Eleanor Josephine Medill "Cissy" Patterson.

-From 1902 to 1922, Nellie Patterson kept a full staff of about 10 to 15 servants, dressed in livery, to provide services to the family and guests at the Patterson Mansion.
+Until 1922, Nellie Patterson kept a full staff of about 10 to 15 servants, dressed in livery, to provide services to the family and guests at the Patterson Mansion.
 Her husband, Robert Wilson Patterson, died in 1910.

 Nellie Patterson spent less and less time in the Dupont Circle mansion over the years, preferring her long-time home in Chicago.
-She became morbidly obese, then suffered a heart attack and lost a significant amount of weight.
+She became morbidly obese, then suffered a heart attack and lost weight.
 In September 1922, Cissy Patterson (herself spending more time at her other homes and abroad) allowed her daughter, Felicia, and her new husband, Drew Pearson, to take up residence in the mansion.
 Nellie Patterson vacated 15 Dupont Circle for good in 1923, never to return, and deeded the property to Cissy that same year.
 Although Cissy formally took up residence there in 1923, she spent most of her time elsewhere.
 The house was barely occupied from 1923 to 1929, as the Pearsons left for Asia in 1925 and never returned to the home.
 Cissy Patterson's divorce from her first husband, Count Josef Gizycki, was finalized in 1917.
 She married New York City lawyer Elmer Schlesinger in 1925, but used the mansion little in the years afterward.

 The Patterson Mansion was the home of President Calvin Coolidge and his wife, Grace Coolidge in 1927.
 The White House needed extensive renovation which rendered it unliveable while construction occurred.
 In February 1927, Cissy Patterson offered them the use of her empty home.
 The Coolidges stayed in the house from March 4, 1927, to June 13, 1927, after which they left for an extended vacation in the Black Hills of South Dakota.
 Mrs. Coolidge found the rooms, which slanted slightly due to the odd shape of the lot, cramped.
 She felt the house was far better designed when it came to entertaining.